Skip to main content

 I’m registered on two different parts of the Register – housing support and care at home.
 Will I still have two separate registrations?

-No, you will be registered on the social care workforce part.
+No, you will be registered on the social care worker part.
 This includes people working in housing support, care at home, adult care home or adult day care.

 You still need to tell us all the services you are working in.